ATT-Ensemble, Sankarihymni. Kuva: Mape Heikura

 ILME is actively seeking collaboration opportunities, both nationally and internationally.
 Please do not hesitate to contact us!

-Kehä is a festival of dyadic art.
-Every year tens of artists from different art fields and various countries offer dyadic artwork to festival visitors.
+Kehä is an one-to-one art festival.
+Every year tens of artists from different art fields and various countries offer one-to-one artwork to festival visitors.
 The aim is to provide a personal moment of art experience.
 It can be healing, caring, awaking, or purely breathtaking.

-The latest KEHÄ symposium aroused discussion about dyadic art in care home milieus: Can dyadic art help supporting elderly or youngsters in challenging situations?
+The latest KEHÄ symposium aroused discussion about one-to-one art in care home milieus: Can one-to-one art help supporting elderly or youngsters in challenging situations?

 Here you can follow the recording of the symposium with Finnish and English presentations, and with Finnish subtitles.